Ma Qiu

 Ma Qiu (died 350) was a military general of Later Zhao and Former Qin during the Sixteen Kingdoms period.
-Ma Qiu participated in Zhao's campaigns against Former Yan and Former Liang, in which both he met with failures.
+Ma Qiu participated in Zhao's campaigns against Former Yan and Former Liang.
 During the confusion of Shi Hu's death, he sided with Ran Min, helping in his order to exterminate the barbarians.
-However, he was captured by Fu Hong and executed after his attempted coup which resulted in Hong's death.
+However, he was captured by Fu Jiàn, Pu Hong's son, and executed after his attempted coup which resulted in Pu Hong's death.

 Service under Later Zhao

-Ma Qiu was from a tribal family that lived in Taiyuan Commandery, although his participation in Ran Min's ethnic cleansing of the Five Barbarians in 350 suggests that he may actually be Han Chinese.
+Ma Qiu was from a tribal family that lived in Taiyuan Commandery, although his later participation in Ran Min's ethnic cleansing of the Jie and hu people suggests that he may actually be Han Chinese.
 He had served Later Zhao during the time of Shi Le.
 He was described as a fierce and dangerous man.
 According to the Taiping Yulan, it was popular during his time for mothers to stop their children from crying by telling them that Ma Qiu would come for them.

 Ma Qiu's earliest mentions was in 333, during Shi Hu's control over the emperor Shi Hong.
 Around this time, the powerful Di chieftain Pu Hong broke away from Later Zhao.
 Shi Hu sent Ma Qiu to subdue him, but Pu Hong immediately surrendered without a fight.
 Shi Hu valued Pu Hong's influence over the Di, so he did not punish but rather rewarded him.